 5. Water Tables

 Water tables are great for the toddler and preschool crowd.
-The selection is pretty vast– from a spiral waterpark to a spill and splash table to a cruise ship.
+The selection is pretty vast– from a spiral waterpark to a pirate ship to a cruise ship.
 If you’re feeling ballsy and can trust your kiddo not to eat them, mix things up and add water beads.

 6. Inflatable Play Centers & Slides